(konishi) Translators: cunha introduction:

 He too.

-Nu?
-This is to be a shiritori for grownups right?
+Nu? is supposed to be a shiritori Strictly for right?

 Ok so nu it is. ne (it's so wet!)
 This is A remark.
-I mean anything by that. just... for the atmosphere.
+I don't anything by that. just... for the atmosphere.

 I know. the atmosphere.